Calendula Rose Herbal SalveSkip to Recipe

 Rest of ingredients for Calendula Herbal Salve:

-- Make your Calendula Infused Olive Oil the day of a couple of weeks before making the salve.
+- Make your Calendula Infused Olive Oil the day or a couple of weeks before making the salve.

 - If needed here are the full instructions on how to make a Calendula Infused Olive Oil.